Battle of Aleppo (2012–2016): Syrian government and allies

 On 19 September 2016, a UN/Syrian Arab Red Crescent (SARC) aid convoy was attacked at night, as well as a SARC warehouse and health clinic in Urum al-Kubra, a rebel-held town 12 km west of Aleppo.
-20 civilians and one SARC staff member were killed, while food and medical aid, intended to reach Aleppo, was destroyed.
+20 civilians and one SARC staff member were killed, while food and medical aid, intended to reach Aleppo city, was destroyed.
 Some witnesses on the ground at the time of the attack said they had heard helicopters during the attack.
-The United States accused Russian or Syrian government warplanes of perpetrating the attack, while Russia rejected the accusation.
+The United States accused Russian or Syrian government warplanes of perpetrating the attack; Russia rejected the accusation.
 The UN said it was not in a position to determine how the attacked unfolded.
-The UN Operational Satellite Applications Programme (UNOSAT) said it believed the convoy was attack by airstrikes.
+The UN Operational Satellite Applications Programme (UNOSAT) however, said it believed the convoy was attacked by airstrikes.
 United Nations investigators later concluded that the Syrian government was responsible for the attack in a "meticulously planned and ruthlessly carried out" air strike.
 The investigators stated in a report that the Syrian Air Force used barrel bombs and rockets to attack the convoy and that, after the initial attack, Syrian government jets strafed the survivors.
 According to the investigators, since these actions were carried out deliberately they constituted a war crime.

-Following the recapture of parts of Aleppo by the Syrian government, the Office of the United Nations High Commissioner for Human Rights reported that a pro-government Iraqi Shi'ite paramilitary group killed at least 82 civilians, including 11 women and 13 children, in the Bustan al-Qasr, al-Ferdous, al-Kallaseh, and al-Saleheen neighbourhoods on 12 and 13 December 2016.
+Following the recapture of parts of Aleppo by the Syrian government, the Office of the United Nations High Commissioner for Human Rights received reports from the ground that a pro-government Iraqi Shi'ite paramilitary group killed at least 82 civilians, including 11 women and 13 children, in the Bustan al-Qasr, al-Ferdous, al-Kallaseh, and al-Salheen neighbourhoods on 12 and 13 December 2016.

 In January 2017, the Syrian Network for Human Rights (SNHR) and the Violations Documentation Center (VDC) submitted evidence of alleged war crimes committed by militias backed by Russia and Iran to the United Nations Commission of Inquiry on Syria.
-According to the head of the SNHR, "sometimes the Russians exceed the regime in some kinds of violations" and he noted the similarities between the kinds of war crimes and violations committed by Russian forces and those of the Assad regime.
+According to the head of the SNHR, Fadel Abdul Ghany, "sometimes the Russians exceed the regime in some kinds of violations" and he noted the similarities between the kinds of war crimes and violations committed by Russian forces and those of the Assad regime.

-In February 2017, Breaking Aleppo, a report by the Atlantic Council's Digital Forensic Research Lab, utilized open source and digital forensic research to reveal both the Syrian government's atrocities and those of its supporters in the final months of the siege of Aleppo.
+In February 2017, Breaking Aleppo, a report by the Atlantic Council's Digital Forensic Research Lab utilized open source and digital forensic research to reveal both the Syrian government's atrocities and those of its supporters in the final months of the siege of Aleppo.
 In March 2017, the UN Independent International Commission of Inquiry on the Syrian Arab Republic documented violations including chemical attacks and civilian executions perpetrated between 21 July and 22 December 2016.